 The damage: Expect to pay $25+

 The good: My previous experience of pastrami was from my supermarket deli which was pleasant enough, the sandwiches here though, are just a different league.
 The mouth-wateringly good pastrami is hands down one of the most gorgeous things of eaten in NYC.
+Coming here is not just an experience, it’s an event and I came close to making the same noises as “Sally” did.

 The bad: The neon lit, greasy spoon-esque, no thrills venue may not be for some but the sandwiches here are game changing.